Jmcleodfoss/simple-rest-tester/README.md

 Allow an array of tests to be defined for a response.
 Allow an array of path-subst replacements.
 When SRT_DEBUG is true, show the name of each filename as it is read in and parsed.
+Add verbose command line option to srt-generate, and list name of each file as it is written when verbose mode is active.

 ### 1.0.6 2021-02-12
 Add new element to allow payload to be over-ridden.
 (This allows a single example to be used for multiple tests by modifying various of its properties at test time.)